redwoudt/GameMap/README.md

 * ``Singleton``
 * ``Receiver``

+Further notes on the code: <br>
-Further, a logging header was integrated, from a third party, to make it easier to manage the debug levels, which can be controlled with the ``LOG_LEVEL`` #define.
+* a logging header was integrated, from a third party, to make it easier to manage the debug levels, which can be controlled with the ``LOG_LEVEL`` #define.
+* The ``unique_ptr`` was also used.
+* const was used to ensure functions and parameters can not work outside their remit

 ## Discussion on Code
 ###In which area(s) is the code deficient?